docker/docs/ee/ucp/authorization/isolate-nodes.md

 ## Grant access for a team

-You'll need two grants to control access to nodes and container resources:
+You need two grants to control access to nodes and container resources:

 -  Grant the `Ops` team the `Restricted Control` role for the `/Prod/Webserver` resources.